-285. Plaintiffs reallege and incorporate all preceding allegations as though set forth herein.
-Plaintiffs bring Count V individually and on behalf of the Water Use Class and Real Estate Class against the Gas Defendants.

-286. The Gas Defendants knew or should have known that storing and distributing natural gas through aged, deteriorated, and unmaintained pipes and storage facilities that were overdue for inspection and repair would inevitably leak, as other similar facilities had previously leaked, and would create actual harm to the persons in the communities in the vicinity of the McCord Well.

-287. The Gas Defendants knew or should have known that the chemicals in the wells associated with Manlove Field, including methane, ethane, propane, n-butane, hydrogen sulfide, benzene and radon, which are known human carcinogens, are the types of chemicals that if they are released in the air in the environment, they cannot be made reasonably safe and will result in a toxic contamination exposing persons to a serious risk of harm to their health.
-The Gas Defendants knew or should have known that the act of exposing persons to that risk, for the sole reason that Defendants chose not to maintain the condition of their wells, or even warn plaintiffs who were in the vicinity of the risk of exposure because Defendants were consciously choosing not to maintain their wells, is an ultrahazardous activity because it cannot be made safe through the exercise of reasonable care.
+- 237. Plaintiffs repeat and re-allege paragraphs 1-189 of the Complaint as though fully set forth herein.
+Plaintiffs bring Count V individually and on behalf of the Water Use Class and Real Estate Class against the Gas Defendants. - 238.
+The Gas Defendants knew or should have known that storing and distributing natural gas through aged, deteriorated and unmaintained pipes and storage facilities that were overdue for inspection and repair would inevitably leak, as other similar facilities had previously leaked, and would create actual harm to the persons in the communities in the vicinity of the McCord Well. - 239.
+The Gas Defendants knew or should have known that the chemicals in the wells associated with Manlove Field, including methane, ethane, propane, n-butane, hydrogen sulfide, benzene and radon, which are known human carcinogens, are the types of chemicals that if they are released in the air in the environment, they cannot be made reasonably safe and will result in a toxic contamination exposing persons to a serious risk of harm to their health, and the act of exposing persons to that risk for the sole reason that Defendants chose not to maintain the condition of their wells, or even warn plaintiffs who were in the vicinity of the risk of exposure because Defendants were consciously choosing not to maintain their wells is an ultrahazardous activity because it cannot be made safe through the exercise of reasonable care.